-Our partnership program means that qualified Honors College graduates are automatically admitted to USC Law School, provided that they meet the character and fitness standards for admission.
+Our partnership program means that qualified Honors College graduates are automatically admitted to the USC Joseph F. Rice School of Law, provided that they meet the character and fitness standards for admission.

 - graduate with a 3.5 GPA from the University with honors from the Honors College

 - an LSAT score of at least 158